 I believe that one of the underlying reasons it is difficult to move through the obstacles to fully embrace the CRPD and fight for our rights, is that discrimination continues to affect us on many levels.
 We have accommodated in some ways to a system that hurts us - not just the mental health system but the legal system that supports these violent acts and the society that condones them.
 It can be painful to change, to shift gears, to move in different ways.
 It is unfamiliar and uncertain, we may be acutely aware of our shortcomings and lack confidence.
 I struggle with this myself in the process of bringing this treaty more and more fully into the world, and continue to redefine my role in relation to the advocacy, so that more and more I am "leading from behind," supporting others to develop the strategies and tactics that will get us where we are going, creating spaces where the discussion can happen to spark ideas that someone will be able to take up where the conditions are right.
 I especially want to teach as much as possible of what I know about the CRPD and human rights, as one of the five activity areas identified by the Center for the Human Rights of Users and Survivors of Psychiatry - ensuring good interpretation of the CRPD, law reform, human rights monitoring and enforcement, human rights education, and extending the analysis in related areas (which at the moment include the rights of older persons and the rights of prisoners).
 In struggle and solidarity, I would like to see more of our organizations in the U.S. survivor/peer/consumer/client movement take up the CRPD as intended, and cooperate to secure our full human rights including the abolition of forced psychiatry.
 We are at a crucial time in history when our choices matter.
 Even if you do not know how to go about making this change, at least know that it is part of the way here already.

-Mad Law and Human Rights: An attorney and psychiatric survivor, Tina Minkowitz writes on the new perspectives in human rights law that emerged in the work by users and survivors of psychiatry on the Convention on the Rights of Persons with Disabilities.
+Mad Law and Human Rights: An attorney and psychiatric survivor, Tina Minkowitz writes on the new perspectives in human rights law that emerged in the work done by users and survivors of psychiatry on the Convention on the Rights of Persons with Disabilities.